 Noise terminal voltage

-When using electrical and electronic equipment, harmonic noise voltage can occur at the power input terminals such as commercial outlets.
-This noise terminal voltage is transmitted to the power supply side as noise and can have a negative impact on other loads, so it must be suppressed below standard levels.
-When attempting to measure the noise terminal voltage directly, errors due to the impedance of the power supply side circuit occur, making accurate measurement difficult.
-Therefore, in order to eliminate measurement errors caused by the impedance of the noise terminal voltage and measure it accurately, a line impedance stabilization network is connected between the commercial outlet and the electrical or electronic device.
+Harmonic noise voltage generated at the power input terminals, such as commercial outlets, when using electrical and electronic equipment.
+The noise terminal voltage propagates to the power supply side as noise and adversely affects other loads, so it must be suppressed below the specified standard value.
+When attempting to measure the noise terminal voltage directly, errors occur due to the impedance of the power supply side circuit, making accurate measurement difficult.
+Therefore, in order to eliminate measurement errors caused by the impedance and to obtain accurate measurements, a pseudo power supply network is connected between the commercial outlet and the electrical or electronic equipment for measurement.